d4rkb4sh8/main/README.md

 Once complete you will have a system ready to apt, nala, brew with ai chat using tgpt.

+the script will do the following:
+1.)
+Remove Debian games bloatware and clean up
+2.)
+Update and upgrade the system
+3.)
+Install APT packages
+4.)  clone repo to a folder called gitprojects/main 5.)
+Add custom paths to .bashrc
+6.)
+Install Starship command prompt
+7.)
+Install Homebrew & packages
+8.)
+Install ble.sh - bash
+9.)
+Install VirtualBox - #comment out if installing on a virtual machine 10.)
+Download fonts and gnome themes
+11.)
+Install fastfetch
+12.)
+Install ulauncher with favorite extensions
+13.)
+Install GNOME extensions
+14.)
+Install tgpt
+15.)
+Install Rust
+16.)
+Copy bash aliases
+17.)
+Setup UFW
+18.)  upgrade system & do final cleanup

 also check the .bash_aliases file tyo see some of the aliases available

+## HOW TO RUN INSTALL SCRIPT
 1.)  download bootstrap.sh file

 2.)  mv bootstrap.sh to $HOME folder